caneuro/caneuro.github.io/pages/home.md

 * Voice communication and social voice signals
 * Affective Neuroscience and Systems Neuroscience of the limbic system
-* Digitalization and AI in neuroscience
+* Digitalization and AI in Neuroscience
 * Biometric and forensic dimensions of human data
 * Clinical neuroscience of neurological and psychiatric disorders